100 Years of Healing and Hope

-It was born out of personal tragedy: the death of his infant daughter from neonatal asphyxia early in the year and the death of his wife in December.
+It was a dream born out of personal tragedy: the death of his infant daughter from neonatal asphyxia early in the year and the death of his wife in December.
 In his grief, Dr. Flagg sought solace, and that solace lay in ministering to others.
-One of his first missions was to Haiti, where he served those suffering from leprosy.
-When he saw the immense need in just one country, he knew he had to do more.
-He recruited others to join him and, he received encouragement and help along the way from a number of organizations, chief among them the Propagation of the Faith, the Society of the Atonement, and the Catholic Students’ Mission Crusade in Cincinnati.
-They encouraged superiors of mission congregations, doctors and nurses to support missions in India and China.
+On one of his first missions to Haiti, Dr. Flagg served those suffering from leprosy.
+When he saw the immense need in just that one country, he knew he had to do more.
+He recruited others to join him, and he received encouragement and help along the way from a number of organizations, chief among them, the Society for the Propagation of the Faith, the Society of the Atonement, and the Catholic Students’ Mission Crusade in Cincinnati.
+They encouraged superiors of mission congregations, doctors, and nurses to support missions in India and China.

-In 1914, Dr. Margaret Lamont, from Hat Creek, Ashcroft, British Columbia, was the first medical missionary to answer Dr. Flagg’s call to service.
-Dr. Flagg and the Franciscan Friars of Atonement— Graymoor, arranged for Dr. Lamont, her husband and three children to go to China.
-That first trip marked the beginning of MVP, CMMB’s Medical Volunteer Program.
+In 1914, Dr. Margaret Lamont, from Hat Creek, Ashcroft, British Columbia, became the first medical missionary to answer Dr. Flagg’s call to service.
+Dr. Flagg and the Franciscan Friars of Atonement— Graymoor, arranged for Dr. Lamont, her husband, and three children to go to China.
+That first trip marked the beginning of CMMB’s medical volunteer program.

 “My baby’s heart beat strongly, but I could not make her breathe, I could not make her breathe, I could not make her breathe.
 I baptized her as I had baptized many other babies under emergency conditions and saw my daughter die.” – Dr. Paluel Flagg

-The founder and first president of the Catholic Hospital Association (now Catholic Health Association) was so struck by the work of Dr. Flagg that he encouraged him to establish the Medical Mission Committee of the CHA.
-By February 1928, the Catholic Medical Mission Committee had grown extensively and it became incorporated as Catholic Medical Mission Board in New York City.
+The founder and first president of the Catholic Hospital Association (now called the Catholic Health Association) was so struck by the work of Dr. Flagg that he encouraged him to establish the Medical Mission Committee of the CHA.
+By February 1928, the Catholic Medical Mission Committee had grown extensively, and it became incorporated as Catholic Medical Mission Board in New York City.
 Dr. Flagg turned to the Jesuit Fathers to provide CMMB’s first executive director.
-Father Edward F. Gareshe, SJ, was appointed.
+Father Edward F. Garesche, SJ, was appointed.
 He served until his death in 1960.

 In 1931, Father Garesche made a pivotal decision that has served CMMB well through the decades.
 He purchased two brownstones at 8-10 West 17th Street.
 They became both a headquarters and a warehouse for donated medicines.
 In that year, CMMB reported that medicines and equipment valued at $50,000 had been sent to overseas missions for the year.
-By 1931, the effort that has become a mainstay of CMMB’s work—the Healing Help medical donations program—was well underway.
+By 1931, the effort that has become a mainstay of CMMB’s work—the Medical Donations Program—was well underway.

-Throughout its history, CMMB has benefitted from the encouragement of the Society of the Propagation of the Faith.
+Throughout its history, CMMB has benefited from the encouragement of the Society of the Propagation of the Faith.

-One of CMMB’s major advocates was Venerable Fulton J. Sheen, the Society’s national director, and prominent television personality.
-He served on CMMB’s Board of Directors from 1946 to 1976, and his efforts in encouraging pharmaceutical companies to donate medicine to CMMB were pivotal to the growth of our Healing Help program.
+One of CMMB’s major advocates was Venerable Fulton J. Sheen, the Society’s national director and a prominent television personality.
+He served on CMMB’s Board of Directors from 1946 to 1976, and his efforts in encouraging pharmaceutical companies to donate medicine to CMMB were pivotal to the growth of our Medical Donations Program.

-Venerable Sheen was very successful in his efforts to secure gifts-in-kind and by 1951, CMMB could report that 33 tons of medicines and medical supplies had been donated for placement in mission clinics and hospitals in the developing world.
-It was in that year, also, that Father Garesche received an assistant, Father Anthony LaBau, SJ Father LaBau was named CMMB’s second executive director in 1960, succeeding Father Garesche, who passed away that year.
+Venerable Sheen was very successful in his efforts to secure gifts-in-kind.
+By 1951, CMMB could report that 33 tons of medicines and medical supplies had been donated for placement in mission clinics and hospitals in the developing world.
+It was also in that year that Father Garesche received an assistant, Father Anthony LaBau, SJ.
+Father LaBau was named CMMB’s second executive director in 1960, succeeding Father Garesche, who passed away that year.

-In 1965, CMMB purchased a building in Long Island City where this activity could be managed.
-Today, the CMMB Distribution Center, in that same building, is a state-of-the-art climate controlled facility, featuring a computerized inventory management system.
+In 1963, a building in Long Island City was donated to CMMB where this activity could be managed.
+Today, the CMMB Distribution Center, in that same building, is a state-of-the-art, climate-controlled facility, featuring a robust inventory management system.

-By 1967, CMMB was providing vitally needed service to those in need via its volunteer and medical donations programs.
+By 1967, CMMB was providing vital services to those in need via its volunteer and medical donations programs.